 - Not as malleable as aluminum; more difficult to cut, bend and install into varied spaces.

 - Some feel vinyl is a cheaper looking product.

 And what about the other materials?

 People who opt for soffit in materials other than aluminum or vinyl typically make their decision based on aesthetics.
 Why?

 Wood is more expensive and will ultimately rot over time.
-However, I am personally a fan of wood - it looks natural and timeless.
+However, it looks natural and timeless.
 It adds tremendous warmth.
 If you choose to install wood soffit, just be prepared for the time and money to replace the panels over time.
 Plus, don't forget to install vents for air circulation!